Miochol-E Side Effects

 Generic Name: acetylcholine ophthalmic

-Note: This page contains information about the side effects of acetylcholine ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Miochol-E.
+Note: This document contains side effect information about acetylcholine ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Miochol-E.

 Applies to acetylcholine ophthalmic: compounding powder, intraocular powder for reconstitution